-As part of the Contract No. R60-92/93, Wilson Walton International (QLD) Pty Ltd conducted commissioning works associated with the impressed current cathodic protection system installed on the Wacol - Brisbane River Section of the Logan City Trunk Main Water Supply Pipeline.
+As part of the Contract No. R97-92/93, Wilson Walton International (QLD) Pty Ltd conducted commissioning works associated with the impressed current cathodic protection system installed on the Anstead-Brisbane River Section of the Logan City Trunk Main Water Supply Pipeline.

-Final system commissioning was undertaken during November, 1993 following the installation of the impressed current cathodic protection system in conjunction with interference testing.
+Final system commissioning was undertaken during May, 1994 following the installation of the impressed current cathodic protection system in conjunction with interference testing.

 The purpose of the survey was to establish the following:

-- i) Carry out testing of the cathodic protection system and associated equipment. - ii) Determine the degree of cathodic protection being maintained on the buried sections of the pipeline and note any requirements for adjustments, modifications or repairs to the system considered necessary to maintain an adequate degree of protection on the pipeline. - iii) Carry out confirmatory testing to ensure that the pipeline was electrically isolated at the extremities of buried sections. - iv) Report on any abnormalities relating to corrosion protection and general operation and safety of the pipeline/s and make recommendations, where required, for the continued satisfactory operation of the cathodic protection system.
+- (i) Carry out testing of the cathodic protection system and associated equipment. - (ii) Determine the degree of cathodic protection being maintained on the buried sections of the pipeline and note any requirements for adjustments, modifications or repairs to the system considered necessary to maintain an adequate degree of protection on the pipeline. - Carry out confirmatory testing to ensure that (iii) the pipeline was electrically isolated at the extremities of buried sections.

-BRISBANE CITY COUNCIL LOGAN CITY TRUNK MAIN · WACOL SECTION CATHODIC PROTECTION COMMISSIONING REPORT APRIL 1995 Date: 18/4/95
+BRISBANE CITY COUNCIL LOGAN CITY TRUNK MAIN - ANSTEAD SECTION CATHODIC PROTECTION COMMISSIONING REPORT APRIL 1995

+Date: 18/4/95